effectivecore/core/readme.md

 We recommend using only these types for cross-platform compatibility.

 The main focus is on ANSI SQL and cross-platform.
-During the development process, PostgreSQL was excluded as an RDBMS in the web environment, the least conforming to ANSI standards and having peculiarities in working with "autoincrement" counters.
+During the development process, PostgreSQL was excluded as an RDBMS that is the least compliant with ANSI standards and has peculiarities in working with "autoincrement" counters.

 To store dates and times, it was decided to use the types: "time", "date", "datetime".